-BFET is an employment and training program created through the Department of Agriculture under the Farm Bill that provides a variety of employment services to recipients of federally issued food stamps.
-These food stamps are known as SNAP in most of the country but Basic Food in the state of Washington.
+BFET is an employment and training program that provides a variety of employment services to recipients of federally issued Basic Food benefits (SNAP/EBT).

-What programs will BFET support at Edmonds CC?
+What programs will BFET support at Edmonds College?

-BFET is an employment program designed to help students gain access to training and education - BFET will support the Professional/Technical non-transfer programs.
+BFET is an employment focused program.
+BFET will support the Professional/Technical programs at Edmonds College.
 The BFET grant is designed for students to complete short-term vocational training and move forward to job search and employment.
-Through BFET, a student is eligible to earn a single Associate of Technical Arts (ATA) degree and the embedded certificates in that degree.
-At the completion of the ATA or certificate program, a student in BFET is expected to obtain employment.
+At the completion of the AAS-T, ATA, or certificate program, a student participating in BFET is expected to obtain employment.

 BFET, Worker Retraining, Opportunity Grant and WorkFirst all share a common application.
 Am I applying for these other programs too?

-All four of these programs are part of the Workforce Education Division of Edmonds CC, and many students are eligible for several of these programs.
-These grants are working together to provide the greatest level of service to our students with a minimum of additional paperwork.
+All four of these programs are part of Workforce Funding at Edmonds College, and many students are eligible for co-enrollment in multiple programs.
+These grants work together to provide the greatest level of service to our students with a minimum of additional paperwork.
 If you apply with any of these programs, you will be screened for eligibility in the other programs with this one application.

 BFET requires students to apply for financial aid — what is the value of BFET then?

 BFET financial assistance can provide a bridge for the student awaiting award of their financial aid.
 BFET will review a student's entire financial aid package and provide additional assistance if possible inside the student budget with Financial Aid.
-BFET provides an additional set of support services, including priority registration, childcare, basic food referrals to DSHS, and employment services to the BFET eligible student.
+BFET provides an additional set of support services, including priority registration, childcare, basic food referrals to DSHS, and employment search services.

 Will BFET fund my entire program?

-BFET is not funded to cover the entire program of study for every student that applies.
-The goal of BFET is to help a student with funding while they wait to access their financial aid.
-BFET reviews each student's need every quarter against their financial aid budget and available BFET funds.
+BFET is not funded to cover the entire program of study for every student.
+BFET reviews each student's need every quarter.
 If BFET can provide assistance - the grant will consider additional funding.

 When can I know if I qualify for childcare with BFET?

-After you submit a complete application and the Department of Social and Health Services (DSHS) has approved you for BFET, DSHS and Working Connections Childcare will decide if you qualify for childcare.
+After you submit a complete application and DSHS has approved you for BFET, DCYF and Working Connections Childcare will decide if you qualify for childcare assistance.
 You will need to meet with BFET staff to complete on-campus training plan created by BFET staff as part of the eligibility process.

 I have an advanced degree.
 Can I apply for BFET?